For advanced integration and tracking options FastSpring provides "events" which are delivered by "webhooks" and available via the FastSpring API.

 In the event that your server does not process one or more events successfully (e.g. if your server is temporarily unavailable at the time an event is posted), you can repost them manually via the order or subscription details page, OR retrieve any and all missed events by making a call to the /events/unprocessed endpoint of the FastSpring API.

 Simply make a GET call to /events/unprocessed endpoint and all subscribed webhook events that have not been marked as processed (see above) will be returned in the API response.
-The response structure will be identical to the structures of the unprocessed webhook events, so you can process the response in the same way you would have processed the corresponding / missed webhook posts.
+The response structure will be nearly identical to the structures of the unprocessed webhook events - except it will include a type indicator showing the event type - so you can process the response in the same way you would have processed the corresponding / missed webhook posts.

 Message Secret / Security